-Still, Rowling has had to contend with considerable backlash, particularly from Christian groups who believe the series’ pagan imagery is dangerous to their children.
-Since 1999, the Harry Potter books have sat atop the American Library Association’s list of most protested books, with some American churches banning the books altogether.
+Still, Rowling had to contend with considerable backlash, particularly from Christian groups who contend that the series’ pagan imagery is dangerous to their children.
+Starting in 1999, the Harry Potter books sat atop the American Library Association’s list of most protested books, with some American churches banning the books altogether.
 Rowling has cited her inspiration for the series as the idea that we could have a child who escapes from the confines of the adult world and goes somewhere where he has power, both literally and metaphorically.
 Consequently, many of the books’ supporters argue that the idea of a child controlling his own destiny, making profound choices, and learning to control his environment is what frightens parents, and it is not necessarily the occult implications that have led to the books’ controversial reception.

 The Harry Potter books were licensed for a series of immensely successful Warner Brothers films.
 In March 2001, Rowling received an OBE (Order of the British Empire) medal of achievement from Queen Elizabeth II of England.
 She married her second husband, Dr. Neil Murray, later that same year.
 Rowling’s immense success has guaranteed her a secure spot in the literary canon.

 Long a strong supporter of liberal and progressive causes and politicians, Rowling’s reputation among some—including many long-time Harry Potter devotees—has taken a sharp hit since the late 2010s due to statements she has made about transgender people and policies that her critics have declared to be transphobic.
 Others have come to Rowling’s defense, pointing out that many of the comments directed at her in the wake of the controversy are tantamount to hate speech.